toskumar/blog/apigee/RateLimit.md

 ## Quota Policy

-**Example 2 - Default quota type, allow count, interval, timeunit and distributed/synchronized=true|fase behaviour**
+**Example 2 - Default quota type, allow count, interval, timeunit ,flowvariable and distributed/synchronized=true|fase behaviour**
 1. Create and deploy a reverse proxy type by using a [Mocktarget](https://mocktarget.apigee.net/json) endpoint
 1. Add quota policy type to the proxy request preFlow
 1. In Quota element remove the attribute type
 1. Set Allow count, Interval and Timeunit
 1. Identifier request queryparam appname ensure that each app has a counter/timeunit
 1. Set the distributed and synchronous element to true and false to see the counter behaviour
-1. Test the URL in browser or any rest client
+1. Test the URL in browser or any REST client
 1. scenario 1 - http://demo-test.apigee.net/example2?appname=mobile
 1. scenario 2 - http://demo-test.apigee.net/example2?appname=web